tarantool/tarantool/doc/sphinx/book/administration.rst

 identifiers are also called function names.
 Notes: function names are case insensitive so ``insert`` and ``Insert`` are not the same thing.

-tring literals are: Any sequence of zero or more characters enclosed in single quotes.
+String literals are: Any sequence of zero or more characters enclosed in single quotes.
 Double quotes are legal but single quotes are preferred.
 Enclosing in double square brackets is good for multi-line strings as described in `Lua documentation`_.